4 Visualization

-In this section we’ll explore visualization methods in R. Visualization has been a key element of R since its inception, since visualization is central to the exploratory philosophy of the language.
-The base plot system generally does a good job in coming up with the most likely graphical output based on the data you provide.
+In this section, we’ll explore visualization methods in R. Visualization has been a key element of R since its inception, since visualization is central to the exploratory philosophy of the language.

 par(mfrow=c(1,2))